razsadian/Learning-Fundamental-PHP/README.md

-#covered a lot of material in this lesson, so let’s review:
+## covered a lot of material in this lesson, so let’s review (LESSON 1):

 - Strings are collections of text that the computer treats as a single piece of data.
 - A string can be any length and contain any letters, numbers, symbols, or spaces surrounded by quotation marks.